GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

 4. The next day, centrifuge at 1500 x g at 4°C for 45 minutes (use the lower centrifuge).
 Be sure to use the caps/lids on the centrifuge buckets.
 5. Aspirate the supernatant.
 There will be a little liquid left; this is okay.
 6. Resuspend the pellet gently in the remaining liquid and transfer the entire volume to an Eppendorf tube.
-7. Add media to the Eppendorf tube to reach the desired final volume (e.g., 100 or 200 µL).
+7. Add media to the Eppendorf tube to reach the desired final volume suggesed in the **Concentrated volume** column of the above table.
 8. Use or store the concentrated virus.
    a.
 To use: Infect according to the :doc:`Transduction of concentrated virus <virus_infection>` protocol.
    b.
 To store: Store all or any extra virus remaining after infection in a cryovial at -80°C.